Lapin/portfolio/content/stories/preqin/index.md

 # Charts and charts and more charts

 The next part was to fill the framework with the charts.
 It was tennis between the dev team and analysts as they all relied on live data.
-As these dashboards could be customised depending if the client requested, I designed the charts where they could be easily stitched to another.
+As these dashboards could be customized depending if the client requested, I designed the charts where they could be easily switched to another.
 In a more technical description; I made them modular so they can be reorganized on depending on the client needs.

 ![](./PQ_06.jpg)